THABOR7677/Machine-Learning-Projects/README.md

 #Project1: Rock vs Mines Sonar Prediction project
 I built a ML model that helps predict whether a Sonar used in a submarine detects a Rock or a Mine

+#Project2: Diabetics Prediction project
+I built a ML model that helps predict whether patience are Diabetic or Non-Diabetic